matthewfieger/matthewfieger.github.io/_posts/2014-03-04-rose-on-quantum-computers.markdown

 reference: "Gordie Rose"
 ---

-{{ page.reference }} comments on recent experimental results testing whether D-Wave processors are quantum or classical:
+{{ page.reference }} comments on recent experiments investigating whether D-Wave processors are quantum or classical:

 > It is common practice that whenever an experiment is reported demonstrating quantum mechanical (or in general non-classical) effects, researchers look for classical models that can provide the same results.
 A successful theory, however, needs to explain all existing experimental results and not just a few select ones.
 For example, the classical model of light with the assumption of ether could successfully explain many experiments at the beginning of the 20th century.
 Only a few unexplained experiments were enough to lead to the emergence of special relativity.